MyloDocs/docs/README.md

 ## Versioning

-Mylodocs will only include GitHub branches that start with `v`.
-So for version `1.2` there would be a branch called `v1.2`.
+Mylodocs will only include GitHub branches that start with `version-`.
+So for version `1.2` there would be a branch called `version-1.2`.